 You’re offering the overseas start point to your admits, so it’s competing with the draw of your home campus.
 This means that communicating the virtues of the overseas start point can’t be left to initial marketing and recruitment activities like high school fairs and digital awareness raising.

-Putting on a session about the program at your admit days, attended by your college president can work well, not to mention inserts in direct mail campaigns and mail shots.
+How to work around this?
+See point 4 of our sister article The 5 point guide to building a start abroad programs for more on this.
+For starters, put on a session about the program at your admit days, attended by your college president can work well, not to mention inserts in direct mail campaigns and mail shots.

 Whichever of these objectives is your priority…